Melanie Cervantes: Early life

 Cervantes grew up in a small city in the South Bay area of Los Angeles, California.
 Her father was a paper box printer and her family's poverty helped foster her interest in art, out of the necessity of creating their own clothing and Halloween costumes.
-She picked up color theory while helping out her mother pick out clothes at the swap market and observed her father construct and repurpose junk in their garage.
+She picked up color theory while helping her mother pick out clothes at the swap market and observed her father construct and repurpose junk in their garage.

 Education and activism

-Cervantes now lives in San Francisco, California; here, she can enjoy the company of different community groups in her area.
-She is a voice for the oppressed.
+Cervantes now lives in San Francisco, California.
 In 2004 she graduated UC Berkeley with a bachelor's degree and formal training in ethnic studies.
-With the knowledge and experience she gained here she became the "artist for the people".
-She inspired communities by exhibiting struggle and oppression into something an empowering, optimistic, and tangible.

 Cervantes had a desire to change the way society views oppressed communities.
 She has hope for radical and social transformation.
 Her intentions are to exhibit resistance against oppressed groups to spark awareness and curiosity.
 Identifying as a member of the Chicanx community she is very aware and in touch with the struggles that not only occur in the Bay Area but around the world as well.
 In 2007, she co-founded Dignidad Rebelde, a graphic arts collaboration based in the Mission in San Francisco that highlights peoples stories of struggle, vision, hopes and dreams.
 Like Cervantes's work, they highlight the history of colonialism, genocide and exploitation and the effects of it in today's world.
 The collaboration is a series of prints and multimedia projects that center around Third World (developing countries) and indigenous movements and the erasure and loss of culture of these people.
 The posters and prints give power to the people- to transform, change, build, and project.
 Dignidad Rebelde's purpose is to illustrate stories of struggle, resistance and triumph into artwork that can be put back into the hands of the communities who inspire it.
 The pieces made are to evoke acceptance.